fansilet-roles/gogs/README.md

 This role was developed using [ansible molecule](https://ansible.readthedocs.io/projects/molecule/).
 The use of molecule is optional but recommended.

+> **Note**
+> Testing this role with Molecule requires creating local secrets for privilege escalation during the `prepare` phase.
+Please read the [secret management instructions](secrets/README.md) before running `molecule` commands.

-* Testing:
+- Testing:
   Unit tests for checking code regression are available in the [`tests` directory](tests/). use the `verify` or `test` commands, e.g:

 ```bash
 molecule test